 The FIM EWC is an exciting championship in which both the motorcycles and riders (mostly male, occasionally female) are sorely put to the test in races lasting from 8 hours to 24 hours.

-The 2019-2020 season will comprise five rounds in France, Germany, Malaysia and Japan.
-From September 2019 to July 2020, the FIM EWC takes place on prestigious tracks like the Paul Ricard circuit at Castellet and the Bugatti circuit at Le Mans in France, and the Suzuka circuit in Japan.
+The 2021 season will comprise five rounds in France, Germany, Japan and Portugal.
+From April to October 2021, the FIM EWC takes place on prestigious tracks like the Bugatti circuit at Le Mans and the Paul Ricard circuit at Castellet in France, and the Suzuka circuit in Japan.
 The championship also includes a race in Eastern Europe, at Oschersleben in Germany.
 The 2021 FIM EWC final will be held in Portugal, on the Estoril circuit near Lisbon.

-Since Eurosport Events took over as promoter of the EWC alongside the FIM in 2015, the world championship has witnessed a substantial increase in both media coverage, with races being broadcast worldwide, and race attendance figures, as a result of renewed interest in the sport.
-The championship is also attracting bigger, more international rider line-ups, with an ever-increasing number of new, high-level teams and riders signing up to compete in the FIM EWC each year.
+Since Eurosport Events took over as promoter of the EWC alongside the FIM in 2015, the world championship has witnessed a substantial increase in both media coverage and viewership, with races being broadcast worldwide, bigger, more international rider line-ups, and new, high-level teams and riders signing up to compete in the FIM EWC each season.

 The FIM EWC has some features that really set it apart from other motorsport events.
 All the races take place partly at night, including the 8-hour races.
 And the FIM EWC is one of the few world championships in which teams are free to choose their tyres.
 Another particularity of the FIM EWC is the spectacular Le Mans-style standing start: riders sprint across the track to jump on their bikes.